Here’s how to identify the cause of 100% disk usage with Windows Task Manager:

 If your Windows 10 disk usage is at 100% for a long period of time, you might see permanent damage.
-But there’s nothing wrong with 100% disk usage for a few minutes or even an hour.
-But if your disk is constantly at maximum capacity, and if this persists for several days at a time, things may take a turn for the worse.
-Constant disk usage increases the temperature and thus the chance that your disk will fail at some point.
+Constant disk usage increases the temperature and thus the chance that your disk will fail.

-It’s unlikely that you’ll experience data or hardware loss in the short term, but it’s definitely a possibility if this keeps on going.
-You should identify and eliminate the culprit as soon as possible.
+It’s unlikely that you’ll experience data or hardware loss in the short term, but it’s definitely a possibility if high disk usage persists.
+You should identify the culprit and learn how to fix 100% disk usage as soon as possible.

 Low memory and high usage

 As discussed above, once your PC runs out of RAM, it uses a virtual page file on your disk.
 If you don’t have enough RAM to support the programs you use, you’ll force your PC to constantly dip into this page file.
 That happens especially with 4 GB of RAM or less.
-In that case, you may want to update your RAM.
+In that case, you should update your RAM.

 How not to fix Windows 10 at 100% disk usage

-Finally, there are a lot of tips and tricks out there to fix high disk usage.
-While some of them are useful, others are flat out dangerous and unhelpful.
+There are a lot of tips and tricks out there to fix high disk usage.
+Some are useful, while others are unhelpful or dangerous.

-Disable antivirus: No!
-You’re putting yourself at risk.
-If your antivirus is causing high disk usage, check out our antivirus advice from earlier in this article.
+Don’t disable your antivirus: Turning off your AV will put you at risk.
+If your antivirus is causing high disk usage, check out our antivirus advice above.

-Disable disk defragmentation or turn it off: No!
-If a defragmentation process is going on, Windows will pause it while you’re working.
+Don’t disable disk defragmentation or turn it off: If a defragmentation process is going on, Windows will pause it while you’re working.
 Let it do its thing while you’re not working, and do not turn it off.

-Hopefully together we’ve gotten rid of all the potential causes of your hard disk going nuts.
-To prevent it from happening again, it’s critical to uninstall programs you don’t need, clean up files, and make sure that background processes don’t bog you down.
+Hopefully this article has helped you solve all the potential causes of 100% disk usage.
+To prevent it from happening again, uninstall programs you don’t need, clean up files, and make sure background processes don’t bog you down.

-AVG TuneUp will automatically take care of all of that, cleaning out all the unnecessary software, waste-of-space files, and other inefficiencies getting in the way.
+AVG TuneUp will automatically take care of all of that.
 It’s an all-in-one tool dedicated to restoring your PC to prime performance — and making 100% disk usage a thing of the past.
-Try it free for 30 days.
+Try it free today.